 Things are coming to a head with my daughter.
 She is in danger of losing her job (and thus, her medical insurance).
 She is planning to go back to work, even though she feels too weak to be able to handle it.
-I spoke very plainly about some things I probably should have said long ago.
-Not things she is doing wrong.
-But things that needed to be said.
-I pray she receives it and we can find some answers.
 If you are a praying person, we can certainly use your prayers.
 If you have read my blog for very long, you know that she lost her job last year for this issue.
 She is too old to be covered on my medical insurance and COBRA insurance is out of sight.
 But I would have to find a way to come up with the money for it.
 I feel surprisingly calm at the moment.
 I guess you kind of know when it is something you cannot fix.

 I worked late and did not end well tonight, but I feel good about stopping the snack bars starting tomorrow and hopefully that will help with the cravings.